PHP: Escape sequences

 - Are you hungry?- Aaaarrrgh!

-We need to somehow tell the interpreter “click on enter” — to make a line break after the question mark.
+We must somehow communicate the action "to press enter" to the interpreter to start a new line after the question mark.

 - Are you hungry? - Aaaarrrgh!

-While typing in some Word, you press Enter at the end of the line.
-The editor puts a special invisible character at the end of the line, which is called LINE FEED (LF).
-In some editors, you can even turn on the display of invisible characters.
-Then the text will look something like this:
+When you type a text in an editor like Word and press Enter at the end of each line, the editor inserts there a special invisible character called LINE FEED (LF).
+In some editors you can even turn on the display of such non-printable characters.
+It will look like this:

 Gregor Clegane Dunsen Polliver Chiswyck